 One day I received an alert from my iPhone about free WiFi calling.
 My mobile device asked if I wanted to activate Sprint WiFi calling and though unsure of what if was, I agreed. #RiskTaker

 If it worked the way it sounded, I knew it'd be essential for my upcoming month traveling in Asia, where I'd have to hop on a few conference calls with US clients for work.
-I also knew it'd be great to test out, since my post on how to activate Sprint's free global roaming feature is my most popular article to date.
+I also knew it'd be great to test out, since my post on how to activate Sprint's free global roaming feature is my most popular tech article to date.